-The Scotiabank Concacaf Champions League is played every year and features the 16 top clubs from Concacaf, including North America, Central American, and the Caribbean region.
+The Scotiabank Concacaf League is played every year and features 22 top clubs from Concacaf, including Canada and the Central American and Caribbean regions.

-Concacaf's premier club competition is played in a knockout format, with home-and-away fixtures in the Round of 16, Quarterfinals, and Semifinals, and a single-leg Final.
-The club that lifts the Concacaf Champions League trophy will qualify to the 2021 FIFA Club World Cup.
+Concacaf's newest regional club competition is played in a knockout format, with home-and-away fixtures in all rounds of the competition.
+The club that lifts the Concacaf League trophy will advance to the 2023 Scotiabank Concacaf Champions league.